-Rocket Lab has lift-off
+Watch: Rocket Lab's first launch from its new pad

-Rocket Lab says it's on track for its first launch from its new pad this morning.
+Rocket Lab says it's on track for its first launch from its new pad this morning .

 The Kiwi-American company is targetting a 9.37am lift-off.